The SPIA Board of Visitors is an independent, self-governing body of advisors to the School of Public and International Affairs.

 Mr. Joe D. Whitley (AB ’72, JD ’75)

-Joe D. Whitley is Chair of the Government Enforcement and Investigations Practice at the law firm of Baker Donelson.
+Joe D. Whitley is a partner in the Business Litigation practice group of Womble Bond Dickinson.
+Previously, Joe served as Chair of the Government Enforcement and Investigations Practice at the law firm of Baker Donelson.
 Joe serves as a Board Member of the Atlanta Police Foundation, the Washington Legal Foundation, and a member of the Advisory Board of the Atlanta Chapter Federal Bar Association.
 Joe is a frequent speaker and lecturer on white collar, compliance and corporate governance issues.
 Before joining Baker Donelson, Joe held a number of key government positions to include Acting Associate Attorney General, the third ranking position at Main Justice, General Counsel of the U.S. Department of Homeland Security, and presidential appointments to serve as U.S. Attorney in the Middle and Northern Districts of Georgia.